akyriako/cert-manager-webhook-opentelekomcloud/README.md

 ## Development

-If you dont't have a Kubernetes cluster in place, this project comes with "batteries included"; a [Dev Container](https://containers.dev) (a `.devcontainer.json` file that can be found in the repo and will be discussed in a later chapter) that instructs any IDE that supports Dev Containers, to set up an isolated containerized Kubernetes environment for you along with all necessary tooling (cert-manager, Helm etc.)
+If you dont't have a Kubernetes cluster in place, this project comes with "batteries included".
+A [Dev Container](https://containers.dev)
+(**.devcontainer/devcontainer.json**) will be used by any IDE that supports Dev Containers, to set up an isolated containerized Kubernetes environment for you along with all necessary tooling (cert-manager, Helm etc.)

 ### Dev Container